 After the war, residential construction and products boomed, creating new metal fabrication opportunities.
 In response, a separate five-man manufacturing division provided metal component parts for manufacturers of finished products.
 Opportunities increased, while demand for sheet metal contracting declined.
-Soon, metal fabrication became GSMW’s primary focus.
-As the principal supplier to Wheel Horse Products, a South Bend company enjoying tremendous success with its line of garden tractors, GSMW added to its fabricating capabilities, resulting in new customers and enabling GSMW to enter new markets while continuously diversifying its fabrication skills and offerings.
+Soon, metal fabrication became GSM’s primary focus.
+As the principal supplier to Wheel Horse Products, a South Bend company enjoying tremendous success with its line of garden tractors, GSM added to its fabricating capabilities, resulting in new customers and enabling GSM to enter new markets while continuously diversifying its fabrication skills and offerings.

-Customer demand led to the building of a new, dedicated facility in Tomah, Wisconsin, to simplify a major customer’s logistics.
-By 2010, the company’s rapid response in producing mounting infrastructure for the secondary energy market, most notably in utility grade solar, led to a significant expansion of its stamping, welding and assembly capacities to help its customer scale their operation.
+Demand from The Toro Company led to the construction of a new, dedicated facility in Tomah, Wisconsin in 2006.
+By 2010, the company’s rapid response in producing mounting infrastructure for the utility-scale solar industry led to a significant expansion of its stamping, welding and assembly capacities to help its customers scale their operations.

-Today, as General Stamping & Metalworks, our brand new 190,000 square foot factory and leading edge fabrication equipment are just the next step in our evolution, one based on 95 years of experience and a reputation for delivering on time, at the right price, exactly what our customers want.
+Today, as General Stamping & Metalworks, our 248,000 square foot factory and leading-edge fabrication equipment are just the next step in our evolution, one based on over a century of experience and a reputation for delivering on time, and at the right price, exactly what our customers want.

-Today, as General Stamping & Metalworks, we have evolved to become one of North America’s leading providers of stampings and fabricated metal parts to progressive OEM’s worldwide.
+General Stamping & Metalworks has evolved to become one of North America’s leading providers of stampings and fabricated metal parts to progressive OEMs worldwide.
 GSM is considered a strategic partner and trusted provider by leading manufacturers in a wide range of industries.